Peter Smith, Master Lecturer

 Famous Person gallery

-Photograph a famous person who does not work for BU.
+Photograph an environmental portrait of someone you do not know and who does not work for BU.

 The Photo Essay handout